Skip to product information

 Miss EP

 Among Piaf's greatest hits are "La vie en rose" (1946), "Milord" (1959) or "Non, je ne regrette rien" (1960).
-She sang "Hymne à l'amour" (1949) and "Mon Dieu" (1960, composed by Charles Dumont) in Marcel's memory.
+She sang "Hymne à l'amour" (1949) and "Mon Dieu" (1960, composed by Charles Dumont) in memory of Marcel.

-At the time Edith Piaf wrote this letter, she was touring Scandinavia, where she found great success.
-Although this letter was not written in Piaf's own hand, but dictated and signed by her, the content is very interesting to understand the singer's personality and day-to-day life at the height of her career.
-She missed Paris and pointed out how much Northern European audiences loved her concerts.
-She also asked for news from some people in Paris, worried about her apartment, which was under renovation at the time, and requested some film magazines.
+Although this letter was not written by Piaf herself, but dictated and signed by her, its content is very interesting for understanding the singer's personality and daily life at the height of her career.
+She missed Paris and highlighted how much the audience in northern Europe loved her concerts.
+She also asked for news of some people in Paris, expressed concern about her apartment, which was being renovated at the time, and requested some film magazines.

 View full details